 Car-Buying Techniques for Direct Lending and Dealer Financing

 - Know your credit history: One reason dealer financing often results in individuals paying higher interest rates than necessary is the lack of knowledge buyers have before visiting a dealership.
 Take time to check your credit scores with the three major credit bureaus (Experian, Equifax and TransUnion), then examine what car loan rates are typically associated with those scores.

 - Understand additional lending criteria: While credit history is a major piece of the puzzle, other criteria is examined when determining whether you qualify for a loan and how high your rate will be.
 For instance, a company might look at your length of employment and income as major determining factors.
 If you’ve only been employed for three months or you earn $1,000 per month but want to purchase a $30,000 car, it might be difficult to qualify.

-- Learn what the dealer paid for the vehicle: If you’ve found a vehicle you like and want to negotiate — whether you’re planning to finance through the dealer or your own bank — it’s good to negotiate up from the invoice price of the vehicle you want (i.e. the price the dealer paid for the vehicle) rather than negotiating down from the sticker price.
-MSN Autos is one of several websites that lists the invoice price of vehicles.
+- Learn what the dealer paid for the vehicle: If you’ve found a vehicle you like and want to negotiate — whether you’re planning to finance through the dealer or your own bank — it’s good to negotiate up from the invoice price of the vehicle you want, i.e. the price the dealer paid for the vehicle, rather than negotiating down from the sticker price.

 - Avoid unnecessary dealership services: Car dealerships often offer car buyers a host of expensive services that aren’t truly necessary.
 Some include fabric protection, rust-proofing and paint sealant.
 These are services you can manage on your own that will save you hundreds on the total cost of the vehicle.